needly/dgoods/example_usage.md

 ```
 cleos push action dgood.token listsalenft '{"seller": "someaccount",
                                             "dgood_ids": [0],
-                                            "net_sale_amount": "1.0000 EOS"}' -p someaccount
+                                            "net_sale_amount": "1.00000000 LNX"}' -p someaccount
 ```
-We have litsted the ticket with dgood_id == 0 for 1.0000 EOS.
+We have litsted the ticket with dgood_id == 0 for 1.00000000 LNX.
 Now anyone can query the contract and see that this is listed for sale.

 `cleos get table dgood.token dgood.token asks`